fwanalwenge/dsc-phase-3-project-v2-3/README.md

 ![image](https://github.com/fwanalwenge/dsc-phase-3-project-v2-3/assets/134020486/f6eb6f95-2a8d-474e-823e-c95ffe69629e)

-- There is strong relationship betwen calls and loyalty as most people making the calls are loyal to Syriatel company
+- There is strong relationship betwen calls and loyalty as most people making the calls are loyal to SyriaTel company
 - This shows that there is lower probalility of switching among customers.

 ## Modelling